 This is the view towards the sea:

-Then the view just straight in alignement with the lift.
+Then the view just straight in alignment with the lift.

 This is the view towards the Lisbon Castle: